 - Isolate: CBD isolate is another type of CBD that is sold and used in other CBD products.
 This type of CBD goes through an extensive filtration process after extraction and is free of any other cannabinoids or chemicals.

 - Phytocannabinoid: Phytocannabinoid is a more technical term that just refers to cannabinoids derived from plants.
 This is used to differentiate those cannabinoids from our own endocannabinoids.
 In most cases, you’ll just see them called cannabinoids.

 - Terpenes: Terpenes are another type of chemical that can be found in cannabis plants.
 They are what provide cannabis with its taste and flavor.
 Broad-spectrum and full-spectrum CBD products contain cannabinoids, which will give them a more earthy or pungent taste reminiscent of the smell of cannabis.

 Can CBD Get You High?

 One of the first things discovered about CBD is that it is not responsible for the mind-altering effects we associate with marijuana consumption.
-The chemical that gets you high when you consume cannabis is THC.
+The chemical that gets you high when you consume cannabis is tetrahydrocannabinol, or THC.
 As you know, there are strict regulations that limit the presence of THC in any CBD products.
 CBD is very different from THC and doesn’t get you high at all.

-What Dose Of CBD Do I Need?
+What Dose of CBD Should I Take?

 There is no established dose of CBD.
 People of all ages and sizes use CBD for all different reasons and symptoms.
 Your age, weight, and sex, along with the nature and severity of your symptoms are all going to play a role in how much CBD is right for you.
 Doses will also have different effects based on the delivery method you choose.